-- (a) In an area with a valid single portal of entry and exit plan pursuant to G.S.
-122C-132, anyone, including a law enforcement officer, who has knowledge of an individual who is subject to commitment according to the criteria of G.S.
-122C-280.1(a) and who requires immediate treatment to prevent harm to self or others, may transport the individual directly to a facility in accordance with the single portal plan, for examination by a physician or eligible psychologist, in accordance with G.S.
-122C-280.4. - (b) Anyone who has knowledge of an individual who is subject to commitment according to the criteria of G.S.
-122C-261(a), but is unable to transport the individual, may describe the behavior of the individual to a qualified crisis services professional. - (1) If the person requesting commitment contacts the qualified crisis services professional by telephone and the qualified crisis services professional is satisfied that the information provided is an adequate basis on which to issue a custody order, the professional shall fill out a statement containing the facts on which the request for commitment is based and containing an acknowledgment that the person signing is aware of the penalty pursuant to G.S.
+- The physician's or eligible psychologist's certificate, if it indicates that the individual meets the criteria for inpatient commitment and requires immediate treatment to prevent harm to self or others, shall serve as the custody order, and the law enforcement officer or other designated person shall provide transportation in accordance with G.S.
+122C-251 for examination and treatment pending a district court hearing.
+The respondent shall be transported to a 24-hour facility designated in the single portal plan or, if the respondent has the resources to pay for the cost of inpatient hospital care without the use of any (i) public funds appropriated to the area authority or (ii) Medicaid funds, transported to a private facility that has agreed to admit the respondent. - (4) Respondents received at a 24-hour facility under the provisions of this section shall be examined by a second physician in accordance with G.S.
+122C-280.7.
+After receipt of notification that the district court has determined reasonable grounds for the commitment, further proceedings shall be carried out in the same way as for other respondents under this Part. - (b) In an area with a valid single portal of entry and exit plan pursuant to G.S.
+122C-132, anyone who has knowledge of an individual who is subject to commitment according to the criteria of G.S.
+122C-280.1(a) may describe the behavior of the individual to a qualified crisis services professional. - If the person requesting commitment contacts the qualified crisis services professional by telephone and the qualified crisis services professional is able to form a reasonable belief, based on the information provided by the person requestion commitment and any other relevant information known to the qualified crisis services professional, that the individual probably meets the commitment criteria as provided in G.S.
+122C-261(a), the qualified crisis services professional shall execute an affidavit to this effect before any official authorized to administer oaths.
+This affiant is not required to appear before the clerk or magistrate for this purpose.
+The qualified crisis services professional shall also fill out a statement containing the facts on which the request for commitment is based and containing an acknowledgment that the person signing is aware of the penalty pursuant to G.S.
 122C-204(b) for giving false information.
-The qualified crisis services professional shall provide to the clerk or assistant or deputy clerk of superior court or magistrate a copy of the unsigned statement and the signed recommendation of the qualified crises services professional that the clerk or magistrate issue a custody order.
-The clerk or magistrate shall give the unsigned statement to the person to whom the clerk or magistrate gives the custody order and that person shall contact the person requesting commitment and obtain the signature of the person requesting commitment before taking the respondent into custody, unless doing so would place any person in danger, in which case the person to whom the custody order has been given may take action to ensure the safety of those present prior to obtaining the signature.
-If the person requesting commitment refuses to sign the statement, the person to whom the custody order has been given shall determine whether to take the respondent into custody pursuant to the criteria of subsection (a) of this section.
+The qualified crisis services professional shall provide to the clerk or assistant or deputy clerk or magistrate a copy of the unsigned statement and the affidavit containing the recommendation of the qualified crisis services professional that the clerk or magistrate issue a custody order.
+The unsigned statement and the affidavit may be transmitted to the clerk or magistrate by facsimile.
+The original of the affidavit shall be forwarded to the clerk within 48 hours.
+If the clerk or magistrate issues a custody order pursuant to subsection (e) of this section, the magistrate or clerk shall give the unsigned statement to the person to whom the clerk or magistrate gives the custody order and that person shall contact the person requesting commitment and obtain the signature of the person requesting commitment before taking the respondent into custody, unless doing so would place any person in danger, in which case that person may take action to ensure the safety of those present prior to obtaining the signature.
+If the person requesting commitment refuses to sign the statement, the person to whom the clerk or magistrate has given the custody order shall determine whether to take the respondent into custody pursuant to the criteria of subsection (a) of this section.